VxWolf/Real-ish-Weapon-Names/README.txt

 CHANGE LOG:

 v7
+-Added support for a LOT of custom weapons.
+This spans between custom weapon made by Pawcio, Silent Enforcer, Gambyt/Matthelzor, Killerwolf, Germantacos, Carl ruins everything and Zdann (Thanks Alcat)
 -Added support for a few ResMod foregrips
--Added support for a few extra mod weapons and attachments (Thanks Alcat) -Improved consistency between weapon descriptions
+-Added support for Gambyt's Suppressor pack
+-Improved consistency between weapon descriptions -Added readme Style Guide section to for other people to submit their gun name with this mod style

 v6
 -Added support for some barrel extensions